Community justice initiative

 Circles Of Support & Accountability (COSA, or Circles)

-is a unique and innovative community justice initiative for postrelease monitoring of medium- and high-risk sex offenders in and by the community.
+is a unique community justice initiative for support and monitoring of medium- and high-risk sex offenders in and by the community.

-in 1994, the method entails that a sex offender (the core member) after release is regularly visited by three to six volunteers (the inner circle), preferably from the local community.
-The inner circle assists the core member resettling in the community by stimulating pro-social behaviour and by providing support and practical help.
-However, the inner circles volunteers are also trained to recognize behaviour indicating increased risk with the
+In COSA, a sex offender (the core member) after release is supported by three to six volunteers (the inner circle) from the local community.
+The inner circle assists the core member in his proces of resettling in the community by providing moral support and practical help, and by encouraging pro-social behavior.
+Volunteers are also trained to recognize behaviour that raises concerns.

-Evaluations showed that the recidivism rate of Circles participants was considerably less than expected for the level of risk they presented.
+Evaluations show that the recidivism rate of Circles participants is considerably less than expected for the level of risk they presented.